Embattled N.J. Governor Christie faces probe over Sandy funds

 Sandy devastated New York, New Jersey and other parts of the East Coast on October 29, 2012.
 The storm killed at least 159 people and damaged or destroyed more than 650,000 homes, many in Pallone’s district on the Jersey Shore, where the storm made landfall.

+“Had Governor Christie chosen the less-expensive firm, $2.2 million in federal disaster aid could have potentially been directed elsewhere, for example, to provide 44 Sandy-impacted homeowners $50,000 grants to raise their homes,” Pallone said in a press release.

-The Democratic-controlled state Assembly on Monday said it had formed a new special investigative committee with subpoena power to probe the bridge incident, nicknamed “Bridgegate” by local newspapers.
+The Democratic-controlled state Assembly on Monday said it had formed a new special investigatory committee with subpoena power to probe the bridge incident, nicknamed “Bridgegate” by local newspapers.

 E-mails released last week showed the massive September traffic jam was orchestrated by Christie’s staff, apparently as political payback against the mayor of Fort Lee, New Jersey, who did not endorse Christie for re-election.